AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

 #### Verifying the transient accumulated data.

-It ensures that the following values match those in the app circuit's public inputs:
+1. It ensures that the following arrays match those in the app circuit's public inputs:

    - Note hash contexts.
    - Nullifier contexts.
    - L2-to-L1 message contexts.
    - New contract contexts.
    - Read requests.
+   - Public call requests.

+2. It checks that the following aligns with the array in the app circuit's public inputs, with items arranged in **reverse** order:

    - Private call requests.
-- Public call requests.

-For the note hash contexts, it also verifies that each is associated with a nullifier counter, which is provided as a hint via the private inputs.
+3. For the note hash contexts, it also verifies that each is associated with a nullifier counter, which is provided as a hint via the private inputs.
 The nullifier counter can be:

    - Zero: if the note is not nullified in the same transaction.
    - Greater than zero: if the note is nullified in the same transaction.
      - This value must be greater than the counter of the note hash.

    > Nullifier counters are used in the [reset private kernel circuit](./private-kernel-reset.md#verifying-read-requests) to ensure a read happens **before** a transient note is nullified.

    > Zero can be used to indicate a non-existing transient nullifier, as this value can never serve as the counter of a nullifier.
 It corresponds to the _counter_start_ of the first function call.

 #### Verifying the constant data.